OSIPI/osipi.github.io/pages/pages-root-folder/aims.md

 #subheadline: "... because we need one!"
 ---

 The current [Strategic Plan](https://drive.google.com/file/d/14XZYB59W2rn5NIMBKEwdzht23WLa3zzN/view) for OSIPI defines six actionable aims listed below, each of which are addressed by one or more independent task forces.
+More details on the current work in progress can be found in the [OSIPI Roadmap 2020-2022](https://docs.google.com/document/d/e/2PACX-1vRbxX9ywttwQfd2hyj62h676RjEZ3YHZBIBTkUmEb2nqOmrRVd-PlWeL6nAsJ79akQpXHmtBIizJiOK/pub) and on the individual taks force pages.
 We highly encourage anyone interested to get involved - if you feel you can contribute to one of the task forces, please reach out to the leads directly (contact details on the task force page).

 **Aim 1.
 Software inventory**
 -----------------------------